shane-abh/android-sneakers-ecommerce-app/README.md

 ## Overview

 This application is made in java using Android Studio.
-The main purpose of this app was to build an e-commerce store to learn each component of android such as recycler view, singleton class, how to pass data between activities, how fragments work and so on.
+The main purpose of this app was to build an e-commerce store to learn each android component such as recycler view, singleton class, how to pass data between activities, how fragments work and so on.

 ## Main Features